Fiona Mitchell

-Fiona Mitchell (born 1972) is an Irish journalist and news correspondent with Raidió Teilifís Éireann (RTÉ), Ireland's national radio and television station, where she previously was the RTÉ News and Current Affairs London correspondent from January 2015 to June 2019.
+Fiona Mitchell (born 1972) is an Irish journalist and news correspondent with RTÉ, Ireland's national radio and television station, where she previously was the London correspondent for RTÉ News from January 2015 to June 2019.

 Career

 Mitchell began her journalism career with local radio station Midlands 103 and made the transition from local radio to television in 1998 with TV3.
 Mitchell joined Raidió Teilifís Éireann in 2000, where she worked as a reporter on RTÉ Radio 1's Morning Ireland and the RTÉ foreign news desk before being appointed news editor in 2006.
 In November 2014, Mitchell was appointed the RTÉ News London correspondent after previously worked as deputy foreign editor.
 Her appointment came a month after RTÉ announced in October 2014 that they would be reinstating the position, having previously axed it in 2012.

 During her time as deputy foreign editor, Mitchell provided extensive coverage of the resignation of Pope Benedict XVI, the State visit by President Michael D. Higgins to the United Kingdom and the 2014 Scottish independence referendum.
 As London correspondent, she provided extensive coverage of several major terrorist attacks, the Grenfell Tower fire, the 2015 and 2017 general elections, the birth of Princess Charlotte, the Wedding of Prince Harry and Meghan Markle and the Brexit referendum.

 In 2019, Mitchell was succeeded by Sean Whelan as London Correspondent, and since then, she has been a news correspondent for RTÉ.

+It was revealed in July 2023 amid the RTÉ secret payment scandal that when Mitchell was London correspondent, she had to use cafés in London as a workplace and was forced to do live on-air interviews from café toilets due to RTÉ giving up their London office space, whilst RTÉ was simultaneously paying for a membership at an exclusive club in the city.

+Mitchell provided analysis from London across television and radio platforms for RTÉ's comprehensive coverage of the 2024 UK general election, alongside London correspondent Tommy Meskill.